ackwolver335/Java-Coder/README.md

 - **Double** : This data type is used for storing the double precision values in the Source code.
 - **Char** : This data type is used for storing the character in any particular variable.

-Note : Code is in the Basic.java file above in the Repo.
+Note : Proper code is given at [Basic.java](https://github.com/ackwolver335/Java-Coder/blob/main/Basic.java) Click to go on.

 ### Non-Primitive